dtairych-equinix/tf-network-edge-multicloud/README.md

     - AWS Direct Connect: https://aws.amazon.com/directconnect/resiliency-recommendation/
 - To create a one-click deployment, Terraform is used to invoke the Ansible script that is responsible for configuration of the Equinix Network Edge device.
 In a production environment, these two processes should be separated from one another
 - RESTCONF interface on Network Edge device opened by a relatively crude Except script that interfaces with the interactive CLI for the Cisco Catalyst 8000v.
 This is done for the express purpose of automating the end-to-end configuration and should not be considered for production workloads
+- In the current form, Terraform creates a dynamic SSH key for the current deployment.
+This is stored as plain text in the state file which is not ideal or secure.
+Please consider changing the scripts to make use of a local key instead - this was only implemented to keep the codebase as a self-contained deployment